Surgical Procedure For Wrist Arthroscopy and Wrist Injuries

 Wrist arthroscopy is surgical procedure used to diagnose and treat issues of the wrist.
 A pen-size camera and lighting device, called an arthroscope, is inserted into the joint for a clear view.
 Initially, arthroscopy was used for diagnostic purposes only, but it is now used for surgical treatment as well.

 Arthroscopy is a minimally invasive procedure, using smaller and fewer incisions than open surgical procedures.
 Because of this, the procedure can be performed on an outpatient basis and offers a shorter recovery than other surgical options.

 Wrist arthroscopy can be used to treat the following issues:

 - Carpal Tunnel Syndrome: a condition caused by compression of the median nerve within a tunnel of bone and tissue in the wrist.
 This pressure can be released surgically by cutting the ligament on the roof of the tunnel.

 - Wrist Fractures: to locate and remove small fragments of bone, as well as re-align and stabilize the fracture.

 - Ganglion Cysts: a liquid-filled sac that can form on a stalk in the wrist.
 An arthroscope may be used in the removal of the stalk, reducing the chance the Ganglion cyst will return.

 - Ligament Tears: to locate and repair tears in the ligaments.

-Dr. Fiore is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+Dr. Fiore is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.